 The Lothian Birth Cohorts of 1921 and 1936 are follow-up studies of the Scottish Mental Surveys of 1932 and 1947.
 The surveys had, respectively, tested the intelligence of almost every child born in 1921 or 1936 and attending school in Scotland in the month of June in those years.
 Therefore, tracing, recruiting and re-testing people who had taken part in the Surveys offered a rare opportunity to examine the distribution and causes of cognitive ageing across most of the human life course.
-The studies described here were initially set up to study determinants of non-pathological cognitive ageing; i.e. the ageing of cognitive functions largely in the normal range, and not principally dementia or other pathological cognitive disorders.
+The studies described here were initially set up to study determinants of non-pathological cognitive ageing: the ageing of cognitive functions largely in the normal range and not dementia or other pathological cognitive disorders.

 Find out more about the studies in ’Cohort profile: The Lothian Birth Cohorts of 1921 and 1936’, published in the International Journal of Epidemiology.